Sailing from Wellington to Picton on the Bluebridge Ferry

-From the seamless check-in process to classic Kiwi hospitality to the range of onboard options for different types of travellers, this detailed Bluebridge Ferry review covers everything you need to know before you go.
+From the simple check-in process to the ship facilities to what to expect during the sailing, this detailed Bluebridge Ferry review covers everything you need to know before you go.

 Who are Bluebridge Cook Strait Ferries?

-Bluebridge Cook Strait Ferries have been connecting New Zealand’s North and South Islands for passengers since 2002, with up to four sailings per day for foot passengers and travellers with a vehicle.
+Bluebridge Cook Strait Ferries have been connecting New Zealand’s North and South Islands for passengers since 2002, with up to four sailings per day and about 50 per week with their two ships, the Connemara and the Livia.

 Checking in to the Bluebridge ferry